Graham-Witten's conformal invariant for closed four dimensional submanifolds: Introduction

 {\bf Acknowledgements.} The author would like to thank Professor Qing Han for his stimulating talk which also brought the work \cite{GrahamWitten} of Graham and Witten to his attention.
 This work is completed when the author visits Princeton University.
 He would like to thank the Department of Mathematics for its hospitality.

 {\bf Notice.} After the completion of the manuscript, we learn that, along with other interesting results and discussions, $u^{(4)}$ and $L_4$ have also been calculated by Graham and Reichert \cite{GrahamReichert}.
 The critical points contained in the paper have also been found in \cite{GrahamReichert}.
-They point out that Guven's functional $H_2$ in (\ref{Guvenfunctional}) should actually be $\mathcal{L}_4$ in case of $(M^d, \overline{g})=\mathbb{R}^5$.